Michigan City station

 Service began at the new Amtrak station on April 26, 1981.
 The station closed effective April 4, 2022.
+No official reason was given for the closure, and passengers were advised to instead use the New Buffalo station 10 mi east.
 The electric interurban South Shore Line, which operates between South Bend and Chicago, stops at 11th Street station roughly a mile to the south.